rcaldas-com/smtp-client/README.md

 # smtp-client
 Setting Linux as a SMTP client using external server for command line email sending.

-Mail settings to send mail from crontab, sendmail, mail...
+To send mail from mutt, crontab, sendmail, mail, mailx...

+Some choices of agents are:
+- exim4
+- postfix
+- msmtp